UvA-FNWI/LaTeX/_posts/0000-02-01-schrijfgids.md

 is spoken.
 Pretend that you are explaining the subject to a friend on a long walk in the woods, with no paper available."
 [Halmos]

-### A.6.
+### A.7.
 Nummer formules wanneer nodig

-Geef een expressie in een display een nummer dan *en slechts dan als* je het nummer gebruikt in een verwijzing.
+Geef een uitdrukking in een display een nummer dan *en slechts dan als* je het nummer gebruikt in een verwijzing.

-### A.7.
+### A.8.
 Geef figuren en tabellen een onderschrift

 Iemand die je verslag of scriptie leest, zal dit in eerste instantie nooit van voor naar achteren doen, maar eerder bladerend.
 Figuren en